akanainc/automation/README.md

     cluster.location=
 ```

-New deployment zones are created when either a new cluster is created or when a gateway is added, but not added to a
-cluster.
-When a deployment zone is required to be created, the gateway container needs to know how to invoke the
-deployment zone API in the portal.
-This requires the portal to be deployed prior to the gateway and the following
-properties to also be included:
+Listeners can be created for all containers.
+If the `listener` property is provided, all default listeners are removed
+and the listener(s) defined in this property are created.
+The following in the format of creating listeners:
 ```
-    # Required when ND needs to invoke CM provided APIs.
-Provide CM address only if CM is not deployed with PM.
-    cm.address=
-    cm.admin.user=
-    cm.admin.password=
+    listener={\
+        'Endpoints':[{\
+            'name':'default-https',\
+            'bindtoall':'true',\
+            'protocol':'https',\
+            'host':'apiplatform.akana.local',\
+            'port':'9900',\
+            'minimumThreadPool':5,\
+            'maximumThreadPool':500,\
+            'idleThreadTimeout':1800000,\
+            'alias':'apiplatform.akana.local',\
+            'aliasPassword':'changeit'\
+        }]\
+    }
 ```

+**NOTE: Listener creation using a string is deprecated for containers, but is still supported.

-Listeners can be created for both ND and clusters.
+~~Listeners can be created for both ND and clusters.
 By default, ND will automatically have a listener for the default interface and port that the container was built to listen on.
 For additional required listeners, ND listeners are
 populated with `nd.listener=` and cluster listeners are populated in `cluster.listener=`.
 Both of these fields are
 comma seperated fields.
 Within each of these fields they are separated by a `:`, so to create a default http listener
 it would look like `default_http0:hostname:9905:http:idleTimeout:poolMax:poolMin:bind:alias:aliasPassword`.
 The alias
-and alias password properties are only required if an https listener is being created.
+and alias password properties are only required if an https listener is being created.~~

 * Name: `default_http0`, defines the name of this listener.
 * Hostname: `hostname`, defines the hostname that is hosting the ND/cluster container.
 * Port: the port that is listening for that container.
 * Protocol: the protocol, this needs to be either 'http' or 'https'.
 * Timeout: the idle timeout of the listener, the default value is '1800000'.
 * Max connections: the max number of connections allowed, the default value is '100'.
 * Minimum connections: the minimum number of connections that always remain, the value default is '5'.
 * Bind: the bind to all interfaces, this needs to be either 'true' or 'false'.
 * Alias: the alias to a key that is in the `container.secure.keystore`.
 * Alias password: the alias password is an optional field and is only required if the key has a password that is
 different than the containing keystore.

 When securing listeners, PKI keys can also be automatically added onto the endpoints.
 These certificates need to be added into a custom JKS and provided to the automation scripts.
 The property files used for these certificates are  `container.secure.keystore`, `container.secure.storepass` and `container.secure.alias`.
 If no JKS is provided an exception will occur, requiring that a JKS is required to add secured endpoints.

+** Note: Deprecated use the listener property below
-Default container listener can be customized by providing the `container.listener.minimum`, `container.listener.maximum` amd `container.listener.idleTimeout`.
+~~Default container listener can be customized by providing the `container.listener.minimum`, `container.listener.maximum` amd `container.listener.idleTimeout`.
 These fields will be used to update the default listener that is created when building a container.
-This is mostly recommended for the Policy Manager and Community Manager containers.
+This is mostly recommended for the Policy Manager and Community Manager containers.~~

-If the default container listener is secured, the container identity cert will be used as the PKI.
+~~If the default container listener is secured, the container identity cert will be used as the PKI.
 This PKI can be updated when the container is created.
 By including the property `container.listener.pki.alias`, the automation scripts will add this key to the default listener.
 If this key has a different password then the keystore, the property `container.listener.pki.alias.password` needs to be supplied.
-The keystore, `container.secure.keystore`, must include both the key and the certificate.
+The keystore, `container.secure.keystore`, must include both the key and the certificate.~~

 `--deployFiles` command line option is used to add extra files into a container deploy directory.
-This is a final step that occurs.
+This is a final step
+that occurs.
 This can be used for any custom policies or route file definitions.

+`--custompolicies` command line option is used to extract any custom policy jar file into the /deploy directory after
+the container is created and configured.

 #### Configure Container Properties
 When ND is writing any analytical data through PM, the remote writer needs to be enabled.
 The following property needs to be added into the ND container property file.